- Entry age is from age 16 to 59 (Age 55 for ‘to age 70’ benefit.)

 This option increases your disability benefit by one third during the first three months of your claim.
 Where a partial disability benefit is paid after the waiting period ends, an additional 25% of that amount will be paid for up to a maximum of 12 months.

-This provides for continued payment of the insured person’s KiwiSaver employee contributions to your KiwiSaver scheme via the IRD (limited to a maximum of 8%).
+This provides for continued payment of the insured person’s KiwiSaver employee contributions to their KiwiSaver scheme via the IRD (limited to a maximum of 8%).